adonisjs/attachment-lite/README.md

 - Allows you to disable generation of responsive images.
 - Allows you to disable optimisation of images.
 - Converts images from one format to another.
 The following formats are supported: `jpeg`, `png`, `webp`, `tiff`, and `avif`.
+- Allows you to disable some breakpoints
+- Allows you to disable the generation of the thumbnail image without affecting the generation of other responsive images.

 ## Pre-requisites